 Holy Heart currently has an enrollment of 1040 students and offers curriculum for Levels I to III as prescribed by the Newfoundland and Labrador Department of Education.
 Also both International Baccalaureate and Advanced Placement programs provide opportunities for students to attain post-secondary credits and placement.

 There are over 60 rooms at Holy Heart including choral, instrumental, home economics, challenging needs, and industrial arts rooms.
-Also four computer labs, an art room, gym and language labs are used regularly for instruction during the school day.
+There are also four computer labs, an art room, gym and language labs that are used regularly for instruction during the school day.
 There is a resource center, and physics, chemistry, biology and physical science laboratories.
 Other specialized areas include a Partnerships Center, English Second Language Center, International Baccalaureate Center, Guidance Center and Special Services Center.
 These areas are now an integral part of the instructional space at Holy Heart and are a reflection of the changing organization of educational process for students.

 At Holy Heart there is an emphasis on the provision of a diversified set of educational opportunities for the students in our school.
 The inclusion of the English as Second Language population in our student body provides an increased international perspective enabling many students to develop an understanding of the importance of international communication and collaboration.
 We also provide a number of programs which require an international component.
 The International Baccalaureate Diploma program will provide many of our students and teachers with opportunities for exchanges, internships and other international/national experiences.

 The successful implementation of each program is critically important to the academic success of each student.
 Students must be challenged with appropriate curriculum.